someweirdhuman/awesome_wotlk/docs/api_reference.md

 Width of a clickable nameplate hitbox, addons may override or break this, reload or disable/enable nameplates afterwards.
 Use 0 to disable this and use default values.

+## interactionMode`CVar`
+Arguments: **mode**`bool`

+Default: **1**

+Toggles behaviour of interaction keybind, or macro.
+If set to **1**, interaction is limited to entities located in front of the player within the angle defined by the `interactionAngle` CVar and within 20 yards.
+If set to **0**, interaction will occur with the nearest entity within 20 yards of the player, regardless of its direction.

+## interactionAngle`CVar`
+Arguments: **angle**`number`

+Default: **60**

+The size of the cone-shaped area in front of the player (measured in degrees) within which a mob or entity must be located to be eligible for interaction.
+This is only used if `interactionMode` is set to 1, which is the default.

 # Unit

 ## UnitIsControlled`API`